Euro zone bond yields slip as market weighs Fed, ECB tightening pace

 In the United States, Fed Vice Chair Lael Brainard said late on Monday it would likely be appropriate to slow the pace of interest rate hikes soon, adding that last week's slowdown in overall inflation was "reassuring".

-Germany's 10-year government bond yield, the euro area benchmark, was down 3 basis points (bps) to 2.122%.
+By 1206 GMT, Germany's 10-year government bond yield, the euro area benchmark, was down 8 basis points (bps) to 2.077%.
 It dropped 13 bps last week after rising 20 bps the week before.
 DE10YT=RR

 Italian bonds outperformed.
-The country's 10-year yield was last down 5 bps to 4.141%.
-This pushed down the closely watched gap between Italian and German 10-year yields to around 200 bps, although analysts remained cautious on Italian bonds.
+The country's 10-year yield was last down 13 bps to 4.059%.
+This pushed down the closely watched gap between Italian and German 10-year yields as low as 196 bps, although analysts remained cautious on Italian bonds.
 DE10IT10=RR, IT10YT=RR

 "We regard the current 10y spread level of around 200bps as too tight and recommend positioning for a wider spread," said SEB rates strategist Jussi Hiljanen in a note.

-"We expect the spread widening to be boosted by a general weakening of the risk sentiment and the upcoming TLTRO repayments," Hiljanen added.
+"We expect the spread widening to be boosted by a general weakening of the risk sentiment and the upcoming TLTRO (Targeted Long-Term Refinancing Operations) repayments," Hiljanen added.

-At its October meeting, the ECB changed the terms on its multi-year loans to banks, or targeted long-term refinancing operations (TLTRO), to encourage banks to repay them early, in a move designed to mop up excess cash from the system.
+At its October meeting, the ECB changed the terms on its multi-year loans to banks, or TLTROs, to encourage banks to repay them early, in a move designed to mop up excess cash from the system.

 ((Samuel.Indyk@thomsonreuters.com;))